dsifford/academic-bloggers-toolkit/readme.txt

 == Changelog ==

+= 1.1.3 =
+* **Bugfix:** Fixed issue causing peer review dropdown boxes to be highlighted when clicked.
+* Allow the input of 'a', 'em', and 'br' tags in background section for peer reviews.

 = 1.1.2 =
 * **Bugfix:** Fixed issue where citation anchor links were interfering with anchor links not created by this plugin.
 * **Bugfix:** Fixed issue where users were unable to apply line breaks or simple html tags (<strong><i><a>) in peer review boxes.